TFNGamesOfficial/TFNGamesOfficial.github.io/_posts/2022-07-09-platform-connections.md

 A: Make sure youre friends are using:
 - the same version
 - they disabled "Do not disturb" mode
-- they don't use a platform exlusive cosmetic
+- they don't use a platform exlusive cosmetic if you aren't on the same platform

 Q: I want to unlink my connection